LANE Statement of Purpose

 - To improve Interlibrary Loan arrangements among all member institutions.

-- To encourage the inclusion of bibliographic records for some shared resources, particularly jointly purchased materials, in the OPAC of each member institution.
+- To encourage the inclusion of bibliographic records for some shared resources, particularly jointly purchased materials, in the OPAC or discovery layer of each member institution.

-- To develop and maintain a LANE Web Page to facilitate collocation of and ease of access to LANE documentation and member institution web pages and OPACs.
+- To develop and maintain a LANE Web Page to facilitate collocation of and ease of access to LANE documentation and member institution web pages and OPACs or discovery layers.

 - To collaborate with other consortia and organizations as appropriate to further LANE objectives.

-The consortium appoints a chairperson for a 3 year term.
+The consortium appoints a chairperson for a 3-year term.
 The chair position is voluntary; nominations are accepted.
 The chair will arrange consortium meeting dates and times and develop meeting agendas, as well as lead the meetings.
-The Chair will also track progress of projects, and maintain an archival file of meeting minutes and a members list.
-The current chair is Jill Baron (2016-2019).
+The Chair will also track the progress of projects.
+The current chair is Jesús Alonso-Regalado (2020-2021).